zulip/zulip/tools/droplets/README.md

 steps.)

 The script will stop if it can't find the user's fork or ssh keys.

-The script will also stop if a droplet has already been created for the user.
-If you need to re-create a droplet, login to Digital Ocean with your browser and delete **both** the **droplet** and its **dns entry**.

 Once the droplet is created, you will see something similar to this message: